kromenak/gengine/README.md

 ## Acknowledgments

-* Sierra On-Line, who inspired me as a kid, and still do today
+* Sierra On-Line, who inspired me as a kid and still do today
+* Jane Jensen, for creating and designing the GK series
 * [GK3 Tools](https://sourceforge.net/projects/gk3tools/), which provided some guidance on BRN, BSP, and ACT file formats